SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - They allow read and write access to internal tables at various positions.
 - These expressions are a concise form of `READ TABLE` statements, enabling read and write operations in operand positions.
   - Unlike `READ TABLE`, table expressions do not change the `sy-tabix` system field (except with `ASSIGN`).
-- After the brackets, you can specify chaining (component selectors or additional square brackets).
+- After the brackets, you can specify chaining (component and object component selectors or additional square brackets).
 Without chaining, the entire line is respected.
+- Note that not found lines raise the catchable exception `CX_SY_ITAB_LINE_NOT_FOUND`.

 The following table demonstrates a selection of subjects where table expressions are applicable.